Uterine and Endometrial Cancer 101

 Anyone with a uterus is at risk for uterine cancer, and the risk increases with age.
 Most uterine cancers are found in those who are going through or who have gone through menopause—the time of life when menstrual periods stop.

-Endometrial cancer is the most common gynecologic cancer and its incidence is rising.
+Uterine cancer is the most common gynecologic cancer.

 The Foundation for Women's Cancer has brochures in English, Spanish, and Chinese to help you understand your cancer: